wissol/eo/README.md

 ## Script

 Eo is not a written language, so it lacks a script.
-We use roman letters to represent its sounds, just as they sound in ecclesiastical Latin, with some variations.
+We use roman letters to represent its sounds, just as they sound in Spanish.

 So we have five vowels which can be pronounced either short ( a, e, i, o, u ) or long ( aa, ee, ii, oo, uu ) and 14 consonants ( b, d, f, g, j, k, l, m, n, p, r, s, t, y)